 Some people say that Mac clean installer doesn’t make much sense to them because they don’t keep “much” on their computers, so why wipe it clean?
 Many of these people then wonder why their Macs suddenly go slow.
 The thing is, it’s not enough to delete files from your hard drive.
 You have to run maintenance tasks, uninstall apps, and run software updates to keep your Mac truly clean.
 It’s almost impossible to do this stuff manually.

 But that doesn’t mean you should clean install macOS every year.
-We’ve seen many pro CleanMyMac X users who keep their Macs spotless and therefore don’t need to install macOS from USB — they can just roll an update over their current system and have it working perfectly.
+We’ve seen many professional CleanMyMac X users who keep their Macs spotless and therefore don’t need to install macOS from USB — they can just roll an update over their current system and have it working perfectly.

 Combine CleanMyMac X with other apps from Setapp that help solve all kinds of tasks, from backup to converting files to fixing network issues.
 There are even dedicated collections of apps geared towards solving one specific task — such as the Monterey upgrade.
 Give it a try for 7 days free.